akka/akka/akka-docs/src/main/paradox/typed/persistence-snapshot.md

 ---
 # Snapshotting

-For the Akka Classic documentation of this feature see @ref:[Classic Akka Persistence](../persistence.md).
+The current recommended API is fully typed, a.k.a. `akka-typed`.For the Akka Classic documentation of this feature see @ref:[Classic Akka Persistence](../persistence.md).

 ## Snapshots